jeff-boykin/old-work-docs/Documents/revised-rubric-template.md

 > ID Note: Fill these in with your course standards

-This assessment is based on how well you've applied specific principles of the data science workflow, as discussed below.
+This assessment is based on how well you've applied specific principles of the data science workflow within your deliverable.
 To review the full list of standards, see the course syllabus.

 ---

 ## STANDARD #1
-Meets Expectations: Acceptable performance for this standard includes the following learning goals: Description of Standard.
+Meets Expectations: Acceptable performance for this standard includes the following learning goals: Description of Standards.
 Your performance will be assessed based on the criteria in the rubric below:

-> This blurb is a written out description of what deliverable component “meets expectations” for this standard.
-The deliverable should be assessed based on the learning goals in the rubric below:
+> "Description of Standards" is a written out description of what “meets expectations” for the standard associated with this deliverable.

 #### Performance Evaluation
 > Mark boxes with 'X'